eqSan00/ml_sibi_detection/README.md

 ## Installation

-To get ml_sibi_detection up and running on your local machine, follow these simple steps:
+To get NINGALI ASTA up and running on your local machine, follow these simple steps:

 1.  **Clone the repository**
     ```sh